 What is the best material for Adirondack chairs?

 Adirondack chairs are typically made from either wood or plastic, and both materials have pros and cons.
-Wood is unlikely to chip, warp, or peel over time, but you may have to refinish it every few years to keep it in tip-top shape.
-Plastic tends to be more affordable and easier to clean, but it may chip, peel, or crack—meaning it may have a shorter lifespan.
+Wood is unlikely to chip, warp, or peel over time, but you might have to refinish it every few years to keep it in tip-top shape.
+Plastic tends to be more affordable and easier to clean, but it can chip, peel, or crack—meaning it might have a shorter lifespan.
 If you’d prefer a chair that’ll last with a little care and upkeep, opt for a wood Adirondack chair.
 If you’d rather pay no attention to your Adirondack chair—and if you don’t mind the thought of buying a new chair every few years—consider a plastic one.

 How do you clean Adirondack chairs?

-The cleaning process for an Adirondack chair tends to be pretty simple: You can typically wipe your chair down with soap and water, and then rinse it down with a hose.
+The cleaning process for an Adirondack chair tends to be pretty simple: You can typically wipe your chair with soap and water, and then rinse it with a hose.
 That said, some Adirondack chairs require a little more upkeep, so be sure to read the care instructions before giving yours a scrub.

 How do you store Adirondack chairs?